HSR-Semester-Arbeit2016/hsr-semester-arbeit2016.github.io/_posts/2016-10-22-changing_image_effects_parameters.md

 }
 ````

 In order to be able to set the "blureness" level on runtime, the actions from the slider have somehow to be reflected in the ```BlurViewModel``` class.
-Hier Unity helps.
+Here Unity helps.
 The Slider Object has a ```OnValueChanged(single)``` method, which is called when the user "slides" the slider.
 The method is provided with a float parameter ```single``` containing the value of the slider.

 In Unity you can link the call of ```OnValueChanged(single)``` with our ```BlurViewModel``` class, so that when the ```OnValueChanged(single)``` is called, this method calls the ```setBlurSize(float newValue)``` method of the ```BlurViewModel``` class.